Territory Destroys ThoughtAn Open Letter to Jabe Bloom

 DECEMBER 18, 2008

 This post is third in a series of my Social Media Principles.
 The base post is 10 Social Media Principles.
-This can be (and often is) very damaging.
+The cost of entry, though are your pictures.

 Putting Some Lean Planning in Lean Startup